-Three projections are reported which differ only in mortality; each uses the calibrated estimates of fertility and migration.
-The total number of deaths projected for Fife is about 95 thousand.
-While the number of deaths in each area varies between the projections, the variation is less than for births.
-The projection that assumes the same mortality curve for each area is on average 4.1% from the projection using fertility schedules estimated directly for each area.
-The projection using calibrated estimates, using a different level of mortality for each area but the same age-pattern, are much closer to the direct projection of births.
-Every ward is less than 2.0% away from the direct projection of deaths for every ward (not shown in the table) and only 0.6% away from it on average.
-The university ward of St Andrews is not an outlier.
+Table 2 Projected deaths 2 2001-2026 deviation from the local direct proj ection for Fife during 2001-2026 is about 95,000.
+While the number of deaths in each area varies between the projections, the variation is less than that for births.
+The projection that assumes the same mortality curve for each area is on average 4.1% different from the projection using mortality schedules estimated directly for each area (Table 2).
+The projections based on calibrated estimates, using a different level of mortality for each area but the same age-pattern, are much closer to the direct projection of births.
+Every ward is within 2.0% of the direct projection of deaths (not shown in the table) and within 0.6% on average.
+Unlike the situation with fertility, the university ward of St Andrews is not an outlier.